 Gas Assistance Program (GAP): This assistance program, also offered by Social Services, helps customers of Northwest Natural Gas.
 People can apply starting on December 1 and grants are paid out until funds are expended.
 It focuses on helping low-income seniors, disabled adults, and also other low income families and individuals who are residents of Clackamas County.

 Money Management Program: Counselors and other volunteers provide assistance to low-income adults who need help understanding and handling their financial affairs.
 Volunteers to the program are recruited, trained, and matched with clients.
-The services they offer include Budgeting, debt counseling, bill paying, monitoring, budgeting, tips to balance checkbooks, and other routine financial tasks.
+The services they offer include Budgeting, debt counseling, information on credit repair programs, bill paying, monitoring, budgeting, tips to balance checkbooks, and other routine financial tasks.

 Call Clackamas County Social Services at (503) 655-8640 for more information on any of these programs and help.
 Or find additional information on public assistance in Clackamas County.